neilchaudhuri/vidya-website/content/blog/pop-goes-the-blockchain.md

 garages to prove it is ready for prime time after all these years.

 Those obstacles are *Performance, Openness, and Privacy*.
 POP!
-Let's understand why Blockchain must address these concerns and how Blockchain lies at the nexus of critical paradoxes we continue to wrestle with as a society.
+Let's understand why Blockchain must address these concerns to become mainstream and how they are a microcosm of critical paradoxes we continue to wrestle with as a society.

 ## A Brief Blockchain Explainer